 “I’m sorry but this is a no-smocking environment.” says a skinny white guy on the end.
 He is covered in spots and flushed with embarrassment.

 “Smocking – what in God’s name is that?
-What is moderator policy on smockin?”
+What is moderator policy on smocking?”

 “Dasfinebro’, cos you int smokin.” says the black guy with a smile.

-“OH NO, a fight’s going to break out any moment, in front of the Great Teenage Xpert Moderator.
-What can I do now? “
+“OH NO, a fight’s going to break out any moment, in front of the Great Teenage Moderator.
+What shall I do now? “